-- Promoted Repair Fairs in collaboration with King County EcoConsumer program and King County Library System to provide residents with free repair of small household items. - Provided assistance and education materials to participating local auto parts stores, resulting in an average of 15,400 gallons of recyceld used motor oil from resident do-it-yourself oil changes each year, and nearly 10,000 car oil filters collected for recycling each year. - In 2017-18, implemented a pilot organics recycling program that multifamily residences would have to optout of, resulting in 69 additional properties starting new organics service and increasing the total percentage of multifamily properties participating in organics service from 35% to 51%. - Provided in-person and virtual educational workshops and assistance for single-family residents, multifamily residents, commercial businesses, and schools. - Leveraged community partnerships to provide outreach, education, and tools to reduce waste.
-This included collaborative efforts with King County libraries, Hopelink, farmers markets in Bellevue, Business Ventures classes, Bellevue Boys and Girls Club, and more.
+- Promoted Repair Fairs in collaboration with King County EcoConsumer program and King County Library System to provide residents with free repair of small household items. - Provided assistance and education materials to participating local auto parts stores resulting in an average of 15,400 gallons of used motor oil from resident do-it-yourself oil changes each year, and nearly 10,000 car oil filters collected for recycling each year. - Implemented a pilot opt-out organics recycling program for multifamily residences in 2017-18, resulting in 69 additional properties starting new organics service and increasing the total percentage of multifamily properties participating in organics service from 35% to 51%. - Provided in-person and virtual educational workshops and assistance for single-family residents, multifamily residents, commercial businesses, and schools. - Leveraged community partnerships to provide outreach, education, and tools to reduce waste including collaborative efforts with King County libraries, Hopelink, farmers markets in Bellevue, Business Ventures classes, Bellevue Boys and Girls Club, and more.

-recycling rate in Bellevue, including recycling and compost
+40% recycling rate in Bellevue, including recycling and compost